|About this course:|

 |No residential school|

-This broadly-focused course introduces you to university-level study in the arts across a range of subject areas - art history, classical studies, English, history, philosophy, music and religious studies.
+This broadly-focused module introduces you to university-level study in the arts across a range of subject areas - art history, classical studies, English, history, philosophy, music and religious studies.
 It is structured around four themes, in order to guide you through some of the basic concerns of arts subjects: Reputations; Tradition and Dissent; Cultural Encounters; and Place and Leisure.
 Your studies will range from poetry to string quartets, and from sculpture to short stories – across a wide variety of cultures and historical periods.
-This key introductory Level 1 course is also a useful means of acquiring the key skills required for further study of arts and humanities subjects.
+This key introductory Level 1 module is also a useful means of acquiring the key skills required for further study of arts and humanities subjects.

 The arts past and present is presented through four themed books: